mahfoozalamcse/html_test/README.md

 # html_test
-this is test repo to put my html project
+this is test repo to put in my html project